vladankuzmanovic/shopware6-plugin-product-faq/README.md

 # Summary
-Shopware 6 plugin that will allow customers to view common FAQ’s based on the product they are viewing.
-If they don’t see what they are looking for, they can submit a question via a form which can be approved and answered by the admin.
+- Shopware 6 plugin allows customers to view FAQ’s based on the product they are viewing.
+- The product FAQ will be shown on the product detail page tab.

 # Installation
    ```